Convergence analysis of multi-level spectral deferred corrections: Multi-Level Spectral Deferred Corrections

 where in the last step we used the identity $U_H = I_h^H U_h$ which applies in consequence of the $\tau$-correction stemming from the usage of FAS.
 We get

 where here and in the following, temporary arising constants will again be denoted by symbols like $\tilde{C}_i$.

 Now, it follows a further investigation of the newly emerged term, in particular the second summand of \fref{equ:u-half}.
-An insertion of the corresponding definitions, namely \fref{equ:qu:coll_coarse} and (\ref{equ:mlsdc-alg1}), together with the application of the triangle inequality and \fref{lem:estimation} yields
+An insertion of the corresponding definitions, namely equations \eqref{equ:coll_prob}, \eqref{equ:qu:coll_coarse} and (\ref{equ:mlsdc-alg1}), together with the application of the triangle inequality and \fref{lem:estimation} yields

 Subtracting $C_{3,H} \Delta t \infnorm{U_H - U_H^{(k+\half)}}$ from both sides and dividing by $1-C_{3,H} \Delta t$, results in

 With the same argumentation as above, given a sufficiently small step size, it follows